 As technology changes the way retailers sell across channels, e-commerce best practices also evolve.
 Emerging trends transform the way people shop (think mobile-first), and those who don’t adapt accordingly fall behind.

 When a business establishes price and becomes competitive, priority shifts to brand differentiation and improving the customer journey.
 Customer habits change over time, creating the need for businesses to track consumer preferences and implement technology to match.

 For example, in the early 2000s, the rise of e-commerce trends led brick-and-mortar stores to offer online alternatives.
-Around 2014, responsive design helped mobile shopping surpass desktop counterparts in total sales.
+Around 2014, the responsive design helped mobile shopping surpass desktop counterparts in total sales.
 Today, artificial intelligence, machine learning and predictive analytics drive the success of the world’s most profitable e-commerce stores.

 Your checkout experience has to be fast, easy and, if you’re good, fun.
 That’s where innovative payment gateways come in.
 Talk to your developer, track your sales performance, and see if a new payment gateway could boost your bottom line.

-But how does one adapt a business to capitalize on the all the latest market preferences?
+But how does one adapt a business to capitalize on all the latest market preferences?
 The answer: become an e-commerce scientist.
 Dive into Google Analytics to learn about user behavior.
 Ask questions and test solutions to see if the conversion rate improves.
-Are you a lifestyle brand where content and community are king?
+Are you a lifestyle brand where content and community are kings?
 Do you sell B2B and B2C commodities to clients who prioritize customer service and brand reputation?